carminite/problems/Aaron's Torture Chamber/description.md

 Anyone who gets the answer right gets verified, and the rest are rejected.

-Your friend, ~~afraid of getting shanked~~ not being smart enough to do it, asks you to help him get verified in the form of a computer program.
+Your friend, ~~afraid of getting shanked and~~ not being smart enough to do it, asks you to help him get verified in the form of a computer program.

 ### Input Specification
 There will be two lines of input: